ApolloAuto/apollo/modules/data/data-recorder/README.md

  * Send command data_sync_on to enable data sync.
  * rostopic pub /apollo/data_recorder/cmd --once std_msgs/String "data_sync_on".

- * Write ROS node to publish ROS message control data-recorder.
+ * Also user can write a rosnode to publish ros message to control data-recorder.

 #### Subscribe  data-recorder status topic and get data-recorder running infomations.This feature depends on data-recorder has been started.
  * rostopic list  # List all the ros topics.